UTSCC09/project-thebigbangthierry/README.md

 - **Comments**: A user browsing the posts on Home page can comment on any of them.
 - **Following users** : A user can follow another user by going to the Profile page and under the Search tab.
 The user needs to search for the username of the user that they want to follow or they can write a part of the username and it will show the top 10 results.
 - **Edit profile information** - A user can update its profile picture, about section, full name and password.
-- **Signup** - User can signup using their UofT email address and needs to have a unique username.
+- **Signup** - User can signup using their UofT email address (@utoronto.ca , @mail.utoronto.ca , @alum.utoronto.ca, @alumni.utoronto.ca) and needs to have a unique username.
 Same email cannot be used to signup for 2 accounts.

 ## Development

 **Task:** Leaving deployment aside, explain how the app is built.
 Please describe the overall code design and be specific about the programming languages, framework, libraries and third-party api that you have used.

 **.github/workflows**
 This folder has a yml file which allows for Continuous Integration and builds action workflows to deploy on Heroku.
-Only after the CI passes, the app is deployed.
+Only after the CI passes, the app can then be deployed.

 **Backend**
 The backend uses JavaScript as its main programming language.
 Backend is built mostly with GraphQL apis and few REST apis.
 The main server for backend is Apollo Server and adding Express as its middleware.
 The main files for the backend are `./backend/server.js` and `./backend/graphql_schema/schema.js` as that is where all the APIs are present. `server.js` in the backend folder has all the information necessary to connect to servers or files in config folder or authorization in auth folder.